What do we rate?

 - Other: detailed financial information available but no donor list

-Institutions who provided their last funding information three or more years ago (for example, 2010 reports by the end of 2013) received 0 stars because whatever information they provide is significantly out of date.
+Institutions who provided their last funding information three or more years ago (for example, 2011 reports by the end of 2014) received 0 stars because whatever information they provide is significantly out of date.
+We made some allowance for listing anonymous donors, as there can be pre-existing commitments.
+Note that we may revise criteria for future rounds of ratings, so do follow us to receive updates.

 How did you deal with borderline cases?